-Fracking shall be banned to protect water resources, public health, and the environment.

-No new permits for hydraulic fracturing will be issued, and existing operations will be phased out with strict timelines for decommissioning and site restoration.
+Fracking shall be banned to protect water resources, public health, climate stability, and the environment.
+No new permits for hydraulic fracturing will be issued, and existing operations will be phased out with strict timelines for decommissioning, site restoration, and long-term groundwater monitoring.

-Governments will eliminate subsidies and tax breaks for fracking activities, redirecting funds to renewable energy development, energy efficiency programs, and community transition plans.
+Governments will direct subsidies and tax breaks for fracking activities to renewable energy development, energy efficiency programs, and community transition for fossil-dependent regions.

-Legal frameworks will hold companies accountable for environmental damage, with mandatory cleanup and compensation requirements.
+Legal frameworks will hold companies accountable for environmental damage, with mandatory cleanup, compensation, and publicly funded health surveillance for affected communities.